Sutadasuto/deep_crack_detection/README.md

 python train_and_validate.py --dataset_names "cfd" "aigle-rn" --dataset_paths "path/to/cfd" "path/to/aigle"
 ```

+Look at 'models_dict' in _train_and_validate.py_ for a full list of available models.

 Below the whole list of available input arguments:

 * ("--dataset_names", type=str, nargs="+",